cybermelons/gg-struggle/README.md

 ## FAQ

-> Is this a private server?
-Or is this connecting to official servers?

-This is NOT a private server.
-Everything connects to the real servers.

 > Is this a virus?
 How safe is this?
 Will I get banned?

 This is 100% safe.
 No game files or packets are tampered with,